 I picked up this gospel focussed prayer from JD Greear, author of several books including Gaining by Losing: Why the Future Belongs to Churches That Send.
 The Gospel Prayer In Christ, there is nothing I can do that would make You love me more, and nothing I have done that makes You love me less.
 Your … Continue reading Praying the Gospel

 Christians need to hear the gospel as much as non-Christians.
 Why?
-1/ Because there are plenty of people who identify as Christians who aren’t actually saved; who are Christian in name only.
+1/ Because there are plenty of people who identify as Christians who aren’t living by faith; who are Christian in name only.
 They need to hear the gospel.
-2/ Because there are plenty of Christians whose faith is immature; who haven’t integrated the gospel into … Continue reading Christians need to hear the gospel
+2/ Because there are plenty of Christians whose faith is immature; who haven’t integrated the gospel … Continue reading Christians need to hear the gospel

 One of the things I find fascinating about the gospel is how it operates on a number of different levels simultaneously.
 The Christ.
 The gospel is first and foremost the story of the Christ promised by God, who entered history as Jesus of Nazareth.
 It tells of his life, death, resurrection, and promised return.
 We might … Continue reading The gospel has many layers